a-efstathiou/custom-orm-framework/README.md

 ## Example

-Consider the following example of an input class annotated with the Custom ORM Framework annotations:
+Consider the following example of an input class annotated with the Custom ORM Framework annotations for a SQLite database:

 ```java
 @Database(name="DB",type="SQLite")